jrennie99-glitch/superagent-v8/replit.md

 # SuperAgent - Complete Replit Agent Clone

 ## Overview
 SuperAgent is a complete Replit Agent clone providing an autonomous development experience.
 It allows users to generate, manage, and deploy applications efficiently using natural language to produce production-ready code.
-The platform aims to enhance productivity and code quality through autonomous planning, multi-step execution, and comprehensive code generation, including an intelligent plan mode for comprehensive project planning and feature suggestions.
+The platform aims to enhance productivity and code quality through autonomous planning, multi-step execution, and comprehensive code generation.
 Key capabilities include an admin-only Auto App Builder and integration with Runway ML for AI video generation.
+The project envisions a no-code platform where users can articulate ideas in plain language to generate production-ready web applications with live previews.

 ## User Preferences
 - Platform should operate like a true no-code tool - users shouldn't need technical knowledge to build anything